 - Generally speaking, if the drop in Internet speed is around 10%, it means that the VPN server you are connected to is fast.

 - If you notice that connecting to a VPN server is dragging your Internet speed down, try connecting to a VPN server closer to your location.

 - If that does not help, try changing protocols.

 - In case neither of these tips help, you might want to consider changing your VPN provider.

 How to Improve VPN Speed & Performance – Wrap Up

 VPN performance boost is no magical stuff.
 With careful setting changes, you can achieve your desired results.
 At times, changing web access devices and service is all you need to do.
 Keep in mind that you might never get satisfying VPN speeds if you are using a free VPN service.
 That’s because such services are almost always overloaded.
-In the end, if you are a frequent VPN users, shelling out a 10 dollars a month for a decent service is well worth it.
+In the end, if you are a frequent VPN user, shelling out a 10 dollars a month for a decent service is well worth it.